Hepion Pharmaceuticals Announc - GuruFocus.com

+- Reductions in ALT, ProC3, and C6M suggest direct antifibrotic effects with longer treatment duration -

+- Enrollment initiated in Phase 2b ‘ASCEND-NASH’ trial evaluating the safety and efficacy of rencofilstat in 336 biopsy confirmed F2 / F3 NASH subjects -

 EDISON, N.J., Oct.
-20, 2022 (GLOBE NEWSWIRE) -- Hepion Pharmaceuticals, Inc. (HEPA, Financial), a clinical stage biopharmaceutical company focused on Artificial Intelligence (“AI”)-driven therapeutic drug development for the treatment of non-alcoholic steatohepatitis (“NASH”), hepatocellular carcinoma (“HCC”), and other fibrotic diseases, today announced that the peer-reviewed journal, Clinical Pharmacology in Drug Development, has published the results of a clinical trial examining the effect of food on the oral bioavailability of rencofilstat, the Company’s lead drug candidate.
+26, 2022 (GLOBE NEWSWIRE) -- Hepion Pharmaceuticals, Inc. (HEPA, Financial), a clinical stage biopharmaceutical company focused on Artificial Intelligence (“AI”)-driven therapeutic drug development for the treatment of fibrotic diseases, including non-alcoholic steatohepatitis (“NASH”), hepatocellular carcinoma (“HCC”), and other chronic liver diseases, today announced that the peer-reviewed journal, Hepatology Communications, has published a paper by Harrison et al. entitled, “Rencofilstat, a cyclophilin inhibitor: A phase 2a, multicenter, single-blind, placebo-controlled study in F2/F3 NASH,” reviewing the results of Hepion’s ‘AMBITION’ clinical trial.

-The article reviews a Phase 1, randomized, open-label trial in healthy subjects which assessed the bioavailability of a single dose of rencofilstat in both fasted and high-fat conditions.

-“This study showed that taking rencofilstat with a high fat meal increases the absorption of this cyclophilin inhibitor and confirms the safety of the drug while providing the flexibility for patients to take rencofilstat with or without food,” Patrick Mayo, PhD, Hepion’s Senior Vice President, Clinical Pharmacology & Analytics.
-“The increased absorption did not cause toxicity, and it is possible the increased exposure with food could enhance rencofilstat’s efficacy in those NASH and/or HCC patients who may be poor absorbers of the drug.”
+The Phase 2a, multicenter, single-blind, placebo-controlled study randomized 49 presumed F2/F3 NASH subjects to receive either 75 mg or 225 mg of rencofilstat, or placebo, once daily for 28 days.
+The aim of the study was to determine safety, tolerability, and pharmacokinetics, while exploring NASH efficacy biomarkers, including multi-omic and AI-POWR™ analyses.

+As previously reported, the AMBITION clinical trial demonstrated rencofilstat was safe and well tolerated.
+A majority of subjects (28/47; 59.6%) who were dosed with rencofilstat, or placebo experienced no adverse events.
+Of the 36 adverse events recorded in total, 97.2% were graded as mild to moderate, none were serious, and the majority (27/36; 75%) were considered unrelated to administration of rencofilstat.
+Additionally, blood concentrations of rencofilstat in the NASH subjects were similar to those observed previously in healthy subjects.

 About Hepion Pharmaceuticals